akhikhl/selectableRows/README.md

 ##Overview

 "selectableRows" is a javascript behavior (and, optionally, CSS) that can be attached to any table element.
+When selectableRows is enabled, clicking on table rows adds/removes "selected" class on them and triggers events.

 See [online example here](https://dl.dropboxusercontent.com/u/15089387/js/selectableRows/example_selectableRows.htm)